 Linda has taken numerous Workshops on Mixed Media, Pour Medium, and Resin.

-A member of The Calgary Sketch Club, Linda was accepted into the prestigious International Guild of Realism (IGOR) in 2020, and has shown her work at the Okotoks Art Gallery, The Calgary Stampede, and in competition through The American Art Awards (AAA).
+Linda was accepted into the prestigious International Guild of Realism (IGOR) in 2020, and has shown her work at the Okotoks Art Gallery, The Calgary Stampede, and in competition through The American Art Awards (AAA).

 She also has paintings and Macrame pieces hanging at the Highwood Gallery in High River.